Life Insurance without a Social Security Number

 Health and Underwriting: What to Expect

-Medical underwriting generally applies the same way it does for SSN holders.
-Carriers still evaluate age, build, blood pressure, cholesterol, family history, medical conditions, medications, and lifestyle factors such as tobacco use.
-Many fully underwritten policies include a paramed exam and lab work; other policies rely on health questionnaires and data checks.
-The path you qualify for depends on the carrier and your overall profile.
+Medical underwriting for non-SSN applicants generally applies on the same framework as for SSN holders.
+Carriers evaluate age, build, blood pressure, cholesterol, family history, medical conditions, medications, and lifestyle factors including tobacco use through the same clinical lens regardless of SSN status.
+Many fully underwritten policies include a paramedical examination and laboratory work; others rely primarily on health questionnaires and database checks depending on the applicant’s age and the coverage amount requested.
+The path that applies depends on the carrier and the overall profile.
+What a life insurance exam involves provides a practical guide to the paramedical process — what is measured, how results interact with pricing, and how to approach the exam to avoid preventable complications.

 Policy Types That May Be Available